 What About Rain?

-All these daypacks are water resistant.
+All these ladies daypacks are water resistant.
 But I wouldn’t guarantee them in a heavy rain.
 And somehow it always seem to rain at some point during a serious road trip!
 To get a truly water repellent pack you need to jump up a quite a bit in dollars.
 For most of us that isn’t really necessary.
 Get one of the best backpack rain covers instead as a bit of insurance.
-Some daypacks come with a rain cover in it’s own little pocket.
+Brad’s favorite daypack come with a rain cover in it’s own little pocket.
 How cool is that!
 If rain is in your future, you should also check out our Guide to Hiking in The Rain for tips to stay safe and dry.

 And Now Let’s Talk about the Price of the best daypacks for women!

 So yes, $100 is a lot of money for a daypack.
 But let’s step back remember the discomfort and pain I was getting from my $30 pack.
-It will be well worth the investment!
+It is well worth the investment!